 - Report the damage to your insurance company as soon as possible.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips